 Can you drink portugal tap water

-Is tap water safe to drink in Portugal?
+Is it safe to drink the water in Portugal?

 How to promote the consumption of tap water in Lisbon?

 In 2017, EPAL and the Hotel Association of Portugal joined together to promote the consumption of tap water in the city of Lisbon with the launch of a bottle designed by the renowned architect Siza Vieira.
 The taste of tap water can be vastly improved with a high quality water filter such as TAPP 2.

 The majority of tap water in Portugal comes from surface waters such as rivers and lakes, as well as water reservoirs created specifically for tap water.
 A smaller portion, in turn, comes from the country’s groundwater reservoirs.
 Where the tap water in Portugal comes from, however, ultimately also depends on the respective region of the country.